 29.1 The local authority and LSCPB have their own priorities which reflect the area in which our school is based.
-Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding namely neglect in our setting.
+Some of these include being aware of knife crime, gang related issues, radicalisation, county lines, criminal activity, anti-social behaviour, FGM and contextual safeguarding such as domestic abuse and neglect.
 We work closely with other agencies including the Police, community groups and social care to safeguard our pupils from these risks.

-Appendix One - Four categories of abuse
+29 Appendix One - Four categories of abuse